Life-changing support for adults with learning disabilities, autism, physical disabilities, acquired brain injuries or mental health conditions.

 Viaduct Court apartments offer the ideal mixture of independent and shared living space.
 In these apartments, people can benefit from a vibrant network of staff and friends, while having peace and quiet when they need it too.

-There are sixteen one-bedroom apartments, each with an open-plan kitchen and living room, and a bathroom with a shower over the bath.
-There is also a communal kitchen onsite, which the people we support can use.
+There are sixteen one-bedroom apartments, each with a kitchen, living room and a bathroom with a shower over the bath.
+All of the apartments benefit from underfloor heating.

 Viaduct Court also has an accessible garden with a patio and a BBQ for people to spend time outdoors when the weather is nice.
-Assistive technology can be tailored to suit the needs of each person and includes a lift to access upper floors, CCTV and an intercom system.
+There is CCTV and an intercom system.
 Two of the apartments have door sensors.

 Valued in your community

 Viaduct Court is in Workington which has cafes, pubs, a library, a post office, restaurants and high-street banks.
 There’s Washington Square Shopping Centre, Workington Hall, Helena Thompson Museum, and Eclipse Leisure Centre for bowling and crazy golf too.
 Nearby Dunmail Park Shopping Centre also has a Plaza Cinema.

 For people who like to stay active, Workington Leisure Centre provides year-round access to a gym, exercise classes, squash courts, a climbing wall and a swimming pool, or there are beautiful walks in the local area.
 The Lake District is easily accessible and has some lovely places to visit for walking and relaxing.